Extensional and Intensional Semantics of Bounded and Unbounded Nondeterminism: Non-determinism and Weak Sequentiality

 Then $\{\ebot[\sbot]_i \ |\ i \in I\}$ is stably bounded above by $\ebot$, and has stable greatest lower bound $\sbot$ so $f(\bigwedge_{i \in I}\ebot[\sbot]_i\ |\ i \in I\}) = f(\sbot) = \sbot$ and so by stability of $f$, $f(\ebot[\sbot]_i) = \sbot$ for some $i \in I$.
 Hence $f(x[\sbot]_i) = \sbot$ for all $x \in \Pi_{i \in I}A_i$, as $\ebot[\sbot]_i \sqleq x[\sbot]_i$. \end{proof} Note that a function may be $i$-strict for several values of $i$ (for example, the function from $\Sigma \times \Sigma$ to $\Sigma$ sending $x,y$ to $x \sqcup y$).
 In other words our model contains weakly sequential functions, as expected.

 It was shown in \cite{ufpc} that any (Milner-Vuillemin) sequential and order-extensional model of Unary PCF in a CCC which interprets the ground type as the two-point order, is universal (i.e. every element is denoted by a term) and thus fully abstract.
-We sketch a simplified version of the proof here, which is the basis for a proof of universality for an infinitary extension of $\Lambda^+$ in Section 7. \begin{proposition} The biorder semantics of $\Lambda^+$ are universal. \end{proposition} \begin{proof}By duality, we may give the proof for the must-testing model only.
+We sketch a simplified version of the proof here, which is the basis for a proof of universality for an infinitary extension of $\Lambda^+$ in Section~\ref{sec:s7}. \begin{prop} The biorder semantics of $\Lambda^+$ are universal. \end{prop} \begin{proof}By duality, we may give the proof for the must testing model only.
 For any types $S$ and $T$, and $n \in \Na$, write $S \unlhd T^n$ if there is a \emph{definable retraction} from $S$ to $T^n$ -- that is, there are terms $ \inj_1:S \rightarrow T,\ldots ,\inj_n:S \rightarrow T$ and $\proj:T \rightarrow \ldots \rightarrow T \rightarrow S$ such that $ = $.

 The following facts are evident: \begin{itemize} \item If $S \unlhd T^n$ then universality at type $T$ implies universality at type $S$. \item Universality holds at type $\o \rightarrow \o$, since the only elements of $[\Sigma,\Sigma]$ are the functions denoted by $\lambda x.\Omega$, $\lambda x.x$ and $\lambda x.\mho$.